-- > Significant accomplishments
+- Significant accomplishments

 - > Publications, grants

 - > Advanced degrees, promotion

 - Service to students/institution/community and others

-The Information Technology (IT) program does not have a full-time instructional faculty.
-However, an administrative faculty manages the IT program.
-The Division of Business, Computer and Information Technology has nine Business Technologies faculty members.
-These faculty members have a wide range of industry and educational expertise in the areas of accounting, finance, business, computer, math, and education.
-The significant industry and educational experience of these faculty members helps IT students familiarize themselves with real-world experience.
+The Information Technology (IT) certificate does not have a full-time instructional faculty.
+However, an administrative faculty manages the IT certificate.
+The Division of Business, Computer and Information Technology has nine faculty members.
+These faculty members have a wide range of industry and educational expertise in accounting, finance, business, computer, math, and education sectors.
+The significant industry and educational experience of these faculty members helps Business students familiarize themselves with real-world experience.

-Two of the faculty members hold three Master's Degrees and one faculty member, who is a graduate of Eastern is completing her Doctor of Business Administration at Franklin University.
+Two faculty members hold three Master's Degrees and one faculty member, a graduate of Eastern, is completing a Doctor of Business Administration at Franklin University.
 One faculty with a rank of Associate Professor has taught at Eastern for over fifteen years, and another faculty with a rank of Professor has taught at Eastern for over twenty years.
 A full-time and a part-time faculty member are the recipients of the "Outstanding Contribution Award" of West Virginia Community College Association.
 One faculty member worked as the Administrator of Blackboard and managed online courses for over fourteen years.

 The full-time faculty members are actively involved in advising IT students, preparing them for the job market, and helping them advance their education.
-The faculty members regularly assist graduates of the program to secure jobs.
-They also encourage, advise, and assist the graduates to continue their education by transferring to four-year institutions.

-The faculty members have developed and taught more than eight IT elective courses to give students a variety of elective options to choose from to build and strengthen their skills.
+Faculty members regularly assist program graduates with employment; also encourage, advise, and assist graduates with continuous of education by transferring to four-year institutions.
+Faculty members developed and taught more than eight IT elective courses to give students a variety of elective options to choose from to build and strengthen skills.

-In 2019, a visiting HLC team came to the college to evaluate the Business Management program.
+In 2019, a visiting HLC team traveled to the college to evaluate the Business Management program.
 This team met with full-time and adjunct Business Technologies faculty members who teach courses in Business, AST, Accounting and IT.
-After the interview and after reviewing the faculty personnel files, the chair of the visiting team described the Business Technologies faculty members as very credentialed.
+After the interview and faculty personnel files, the Chair of the visiting team described the Business Technologies faculty members as very credentialed.